YerayRG20/TFM_Caretta_caretta_UOC/README.md

 `how_to_three_genome_syri`

-Pairwise synteny and structural rearrangement analyses using Syri and plotsr to support dotplot-based observations.
+Pairwise synteny and structural rearrangement analyses using SyRI and plotsr to support dotplot-based observations.

 `how_to_three_genome_genetic_distance`